 This specification only defines abstract message flows and processing rules.
 In order to be implementable, companion specifications are necessary to provide the corresponding concrete instantiations.
-For instance, SAML 2.0 Bearer Assertion Profiles for OAuth 2.0 [I-D.ietf-oauth-saml2-bearer] defines a concrete instantiation for SAML 2.0 tokens and JSON Web Token (JWT) Bearer Token Profiles for OAuth 2.0 [I-D.ietf-oauth-jwt-bearer] defines a concrete instantiation for JWT tokens.
+For instance, SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietf-oauth-saml2-bearer] defines a concrete instantiation for SAML 2.0 assertions and JSON Web Token (JWT) Profile for OAuth 2.0 Client Authentication and Authorization Grants [I-D.ietf-oauth-jwt-bearer] defines a concrete instantiation for JWTs.